dannypule/mango-node/README.md

 This application does not have full test coverage by any stretch but some unit and integrations tests have been setup to provide a baseline for further test coverage.

+`npm run test` to run unit tests

-`npm run test` to run unit and jest tests in watch mode
+`npm run test:watch` to run unit tests in watch mode

 `npm run test:i` to run integration tests